 • Hike up Huayna Picchu – the mountain that’s at the center of almost every photo of Machu Picchu.

-• Take a train and our private bus back to the lush Sacred Valley.
+• Take a train and bus back to the lush Sacred Valley.

 • Witness the beauty of the Sacred Valley and the Urubamba River.

 Starting in 2020, this tour no longer has camping along the trail.
 Instead, enjoy a good nights sleep in Mountain Lodges along the way!